 Front light is good and the high beam is great.

-Now, lets get back to our love and hate story…
+A love and hate story…

 Bottom line, as I said before, this car has a potential to be one of the best family cars out there, if Citroen engineers would rethink a few things.